Microsoft/azure-docs.pt-pt/articles/backup/backup-client-automation.md

 The backup operation completed successfully.
 ```

-## <a name="back-up-windows-server-system-state-in-mabs-agent"></a>Apoiar o Estado do Sistema do Servidor do Windows no agente MABS
+## <a name="back-up-windows-server-system-state-in-mars-agent"></a>Apoiar o Estado do Sistema do Servidor do Windows no agente MARS

-Esta secção abrange o comando PowerShell para configurar o Estado do Sistema no agente MABS
+Esta secção cobre o comando PowerShell para configurar o Estado do Sistema no agente MARS

 ### <a name="schedule"></a>Agenda